tarasmatsyk/tarasmatsyk.com/content/posts/5-how-to-pytorch-in-production-2.md

 ---

 Recently I was giving a talk on one more of deploying PyTorch models into production.
 You can find slides here [Event Driven ML](https://pyconodessa.com/public/docs/slideshare/taras_matsyk_-_event_driven_ml.pdf).
-In short we've started with a simple prototype running on Tornday and AWS and got to the point where we can scale services in a matter of seconds.
-Let me share my thoughts on the journey.
+In short we've started with a simple prototype runni

 ### How it all started?